Find fun things to do with teens &

 Shows for Kids in Las Vegas

 * The Tournament of Kings, playing at the Excalibur Hotel, is a horseback jousting show a la Medieval Times.
 Also like Medieval Times shows, you'll eat with your hands and be encourage to yell & cheer for your assigned team.
-Some adults may feel the show is silly, but kids generally feel like they've just witnessed real knights in action.
+Some adults may feel the show is silly, but your kids will probably feel like they've just witnessed real knights in action.
 For details, here's the Tournament of Kings page from the Excalibur Hotel's website.

 * IMAX movies may be enjoyed in Las Vegas.
 For a listing of locations, please see our Southwestern USA IMAX Theater Locations page.